United States House Agriculture Subcommittee on Nutrition and Foreign Agriculture

-The House Subcommittee on Nutrition, Foreign Agriculture and Horticulture is a subcommittee within the House Agriculture Committee.
+The House Subcommittee on Nutrition and Foreign Agriculture is a subcommittee within the House Agriculture Committee.
 Previously known as the Subcommittee on Nutrition, its duties were greatly expanded in the 118th Congress to cover foreign agriculture, international trade, horticulture and plant-based agriculture.

 It is currently chaired by Republican Brad Finstad of Minnesota.
+Its Ranking Member is Democrat Jahana Hayes of Connecticut.

 Jurisdiction

-Policies, statutes, and markets relating to horticulture, including fruits, vegetables, nuts, and ornamentals; bees; and organic agriculture; policies and statutes relating to marketing and promotion orders; policies and statutes relating to nutrition, including the Supplemental Nutrition Assistance Program and domestic commodity distribution and consumer initiative; policies and statutes related to foreign agricultural assistance and trade promotion; and related oversight of such issues.
+Policies and statutes relating to nutrition, including the Supplemental Nutrition Assistance Program and domestic commodity distribution and consumer initiative; policies and statutes related to foreign agricultural assistance and trade promotion; and related oversight of such issues.